Ernest Hemingway

 Every year, someone writes an article on how Hemingway's influence has waned or about how society has moved past Hemingway's subjects.
 And yet, every year his books continue to sell as much as any modern classics, if not more, and people are still interested in both the man and the myth, for better or worse.

-Most importantly, the novel relationship he forged and developed with readers, forcing them into the creation of what he had to say—and what he never had to say in words—remains powerful for new, as well as longtime, Hemingway readers.
+Most importantly, the novel relationship he forged and developed with readers, forcing them into the creation of what he had to say—and what he never had to express in words—remains powerful for new, as well as longtime, Hemingway readers.

 — Eric